-The truth is, adding a video to your website increases your chances of ranking on the first page of Google results by 50x.
+The truth is, adding a video to your website increases your chances of ranking on the first page of Google results.
 That makes it well worth the effort—especially when 75% of people never venture past that first page!

 Products can be complex, and it’s essential that your audience understands yours before they make a purchase.
 Lucky for you, website visitors are 64 to 85% more likely to purchase after watching a product video.

 An explainer video gives you a chance to show—not just tell—potential customers what you’re offering and how it solves a problem.
-It tops our list of recommended videos to make first.
+It tops our list of recommended videos to make first for video marketing for small businesses.
 So if you don’t have one yet, get on it!

 Without a doubt, video content is your audience’s medium of choice.
 Knowing that, why not give the people what they want?